 - Add aquarium salt

 - Treat with copper sulfate for ten days

 Because Velvet is highly contagious and usually far advanced before being diagnosed, it is important to take steps to treat it as soon as possible.
 Treatment is targeted at the free-swimming stage (tomite) of the parasite.

 Copper sulfate is the treatment of choice.
 It should be used according to the manufacturer’s instructions for a full ten days to ensure that the parasite is completely eradicated.
 Atabrine (quinacrine hydrochloride) is another medication that can be used to treat Velvet.

 Because Oödinium is dependent on light, dimming the aquarium lights aids in eliminating the infestation.
 Increasing the water temperature to 82 degrees F will speed the life cycle of the parasite, making it faster to treat and infestation.
 Adding salt to the water (1 to 3 level teaspoons per gallon of water) will increase the mucus production of the fish to help deter the parasite and will reduce the osmotic stress in the water.
 Whenever adding any treatment to the aquarium water, activated carbon should be removed from the filter, as it will remove the drugs from the water.

 - Quarantine new fish for two weeks before putting them in your aquarium

 - Provide fish with a nutritionally balanced diet

-Velvet usually only arises when poor aquarium conditions prevail and are highly infectious.
+Velvet usually only arises when poor aquarium conditions prevail and is highly infectious.
 Quarantine of new fish for two weeks will greatly reduce the likelihood of contaminating a healthy established aquarium.
-Any fish that appear to be ill should immediately be removed and kept in a hospital tank to avoid the spread of the parasite.
+Any fish that appear to be ill should immediately be removed from the aquarium and kept in a hospital tank to avoid the spread of the parasite.